Editors

 Visual Studio Code

-The extension will take care of installing the Expert for you if you wish.
+The extension will take care of installing Expert for you, if you wish.

 Neovim